 The Lighthouse Program

 The Lighthouse Program provides free and confidential interpersonal violence prevention, support, and advocacy to the LSU campus community.
 The program assists student-survivors of sexual assault, interpersonal violence, stalking, and harassment.
-The Lighthouse Program is housed in the Office of Wellness and Health Promotion in the Student Health Center.
-Trained Lighthouse Advocates, who are specially trained university personnel, are also located throughout campus to assist and support LSU students.
+The Lighthouse Program is physically located on the ground floor of the Student Health Center.
 The Lighthouse Program services are available Monday through Friday 8 a.m.-5 p.m.

 The Lighthouse Program provides survivors and students-at-risk with options for recovery and support, including assistance with: